-What is this the ideal ratio for fat loss?
+What is the ideal ratio for fat loss?

-In my experience with losing weight, the fat loss ratio that worked best for me was the following: A whole-food diet composed of high protein, low carbohydrates and moderate fat for a few months.
+In my experience with losing weight, the fat loss ratio that worked best for me was a whole-food diet composed of high protein, low carbohydrates and moderate fat for a few months.

 Why do you think this is ideal for losing fat, can’t I just eat reduce 500 calories from my existing diet?

 You absolutely can reduce 500 calories from your diet and lose fat.
 However, an understanding of macronutrients can help you sustain fat loss.